 This rivalry with large technology and cloud players is forcing communications service providers to grow, adapt, and rethink their business models.
 A willingness to think outside the box will allow providers to drive and achieve business growth.
 Without this adaptation, providers will be unable to effectively transition from their legacy business models into growth models that capitalize on new technologies and opportunities.
 The good news is that the “as-a-service” business models are not new and there are many lessons learned and best practices that can be applied.

-Monetizing Network Modernization
+Monetizing Network modernization

 Communications providers have made major investments in modernizing their networks, particularly in 5G and fiber infrastructure.
 It sets the groundwork for providers to meet future needs, offset declining revenues from older technologies, and provide a foundation on which they can continue to grow.